lamchakchan/RestAssured.Net/README.md

     //Write a test to make an assertion against the response header
     //eg: "test B", "content-type", x => x.Contains("json") .TestHeader("string", "string", Func<string, bool>)
-    //Write a test to make an assertion against load test results
+    //Write a test to make an assertion against load test results.
+Refer to the Reference section below for complete list of keys.
     //eg: "test C", "average-ttl-ms", x => x < 1000 && x > 0
     .TestLoad("string", "string", Func<double, bool>)
     //Write a test to make an assertion against the response status code